RamanLab/FastSL/README.md

 Models/

-'Eco_iAF1260.mat' :: SBML model of Escherichia coli - iAF1260 used for analysis
+'Eco_iAF1260.mat' :: SBML model of *Escherichia coli* - *i*AF1260 used for analysis

 'eliList_eco_iAF1260.mat' :: List of reactions elimated for lethality analysis- Exchange, ATPM etc

-'Mtu_iNJ661.mat' :: SBML model of Mycobacterium Tuberculosis used for analysis
+'Mtu_iNJ661.mat' :: SBML model of *Mycobacterium Tuberculosis* used for analysis

 'eliList_mtu_iNJ661.mat' :: List of reactions elimated for lethality analysis

-'STM_v1.0.mat' :: SBML model of Salmonella Typhimurium used for analysis
+'STM_v1.0.mat' :: SBML model of *Salmonella* Typhimurium used for analysis

 'eliList_sty_STM_v1.0.mat' :: List of reactions elimated for lethality analysis